okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-basic-sign-in/main/aspnet/integrationsteps.md

 Handle the callback from Identity Engine to the sign-in redirect URI.

 1. Check for any errors returned from Identity Engine.
 If the user correctly supplies their password, there are no errors.
 1. Call `idxClient.RedeemInteractionCodeAsync()` to exchange the code for the user's ID and access tokens from the authorization server.
-1. Call `AuthenticationHelper.GetIdentityFromTokenResponseAsync()` to retrieve the user's OIDC claims information using the ID tokens and save them for future use.
+1. Include the ID tokens when you call `AuthenticationHelper.GetIdentityFromTokenResponseAsync()` to retrieve the user's OIDC claims information, and then save the ID tokens for future use.
 1. Redirect the user to the default page after a successful sign-in attempt.

 The user has now signed in.